-$$P_E = MAX (1 - SUM (K_m^ V_m), 0)$$
+$P{E} = MAX (1 - SUM (K{m}^{} V{m}), 0)$

+5.5 Performance Categorisation

+5.5.1 Regulated Arrangements

-5.5 Performance Categorisation- 5.4.15.5.1 Regulated - Arrangements The 14 DS3 System Services can be split into a number of categories, as shown in Figure 4Figure 4.
-Reserve POR SOR TOR1 TOR2 RRS Ramping RM8 RRD RM1 RM3 Inertia SIR Fast-acting FPFAPR DRR FFR Reactive Power
+The 14 DS3 System Services can be split into a number of categories, as shown in Figure .

-Figure 4: Categorisation of the 14 DS3 System Services for Performance Monitoring
+Figure 46: Categorisation of the 14 DS3 System Services for Performance Monitoring

 The philosophy for the Regulated Arrangements Performance Monitoring is to assess performance over a number of Performance Incidents.
-Table 2 summarises the data sources used for assessment of Performance Incident Response Factors (P_E).
-Note, whilst TOR2 and RRS are categorised as reserve services (as per Figure 4) it is more appropriate to assess both using the methodology developed for Ramping Margin services, see Table 2.

-Performance Incident Response Factors (PE)-will be calculated on an individual Providing Unit basis for all those DS3 System Services for which the Providing Unit has satisfied the Minimum Data Records Requirements.
+Table 2 summarises the data sources used for assessment of Performance Incident Response Factor (P_E).
+Note, whilst TOR2 and RRS are categorised as reserve services (as per Figure) it is more appropriate to assess both using the methodology developed for Ramping Margin services in cases where the service is provided following the issue of Synchronisation Dispatch Instruction, see Table 2.
+Similarly some Providing Units may provide RRD in response to a Frequency Event, in such cases the reserve assessment methodology will be utilised to assess the Providing Unit's performance.
+Performance Incident Response Factor (P_E) will be calculated on an individual Providing Unit basis for all those DS3 System Services for which the Providing Unit has satisfied the Minimum Data Records Requirements.